Correlation Between Jones Lang and CoStar

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in CoStar Group are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively conflicting technical and fundamental indicators, CoStar reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in CoStar Group are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively invariable technical and fundamental indicators, CoStar is not utilizing all of its potentials.
+The latest stock price agitation, may contribute to short-term losses for the retail investors.

 Jones Lang and CoStar Volatility Contrast